 14.1 Applicable Law; Alternative Dispute Resolution.

 (a) This Agreement shall be governed by and construed in accordance with the laws of the State of Texas, excluding its principles of conflicts of laws which might refer the matter to the laws of another jurisdiction.
-All assignments and instruments of conveyance to be executed in accordance with this Agreement shall be governed by and construed in accordance with the laws of the State of Louisiana.

-(b) Any claim, dispute, or controversy arising out of or relating to this Agreement or the breach, validity, or termination thereof (each, a “Dispute”) shall be determined by arbitration in accordance with the International Arbitration Rules of the American Arbitration Association then in effect (the “Rules”), except as otherwise modified herein.
+(b) Any claim, dispute, or controversy arising out of or relating to this Agreement or the breach, validity, or termination thereof (each, a “Dispute”) shall be determined by arbitration in accordance with the Commercial Rules of the American Arbitration Association then in effect (the “Rules”), except as otherwise modified herein.
 The arbitration shall be held in Houston, Texas.
-There shall be three (3) arbitrators, with Sellers selecting one (1) and Buyer selecting one (1).
+There shall be three (3) arbitrators, with Seller selecting one (1) and Buyer selecting one (1).
 The two Party-appointed arbitrators shall select the third arbitrator, who shall be independent and the chairman of the panel.
 The claimant initiating the Arbitration shall name its arbitrator within thirty (30) days of the submission of the notice of claim.
 The second arbitrator shall be named within thirty (30) days after the appointment of the first arbitrator.
 The two Party-appointed Arbitrators shall name the third arbitrator within thirty (30) days of appointment of the second arbitrator.
 The American Arbitration Association shall be empowered to appoint any arbitrator not named in accordance with the procedure set forth herein.
 Each arbitrator shall be qualified by at least ten (10) years’ experience in the natural gas industry.
 Any hearing shall be held within thirty (30) days from the selection of the third arbitrator and the arbitrators shall render their decision within thirty (30) days of the conclusion of such hearing.
 The decision of the arbitrators shall be final and binding upon the Parties without the right of appeal to the courts.
 The award rendered by the arbitration shall be final and judgment thereon may be entered by any court having jurisdiction thereof.
 The costs and expenses of the arbitration, including but not limited to reasonable attorney's fees shall be borne by the losing party, unless the arbitrators determine that it would be manifestly unfair to honor this agreement of the Parties and determine a different allocation of costs.

 (c) This agreement to arbitrate shall be enforceable in the United States federal and state courts.
-The enforcement of this agreement to arbitrate and all procedural aspects of this agreement to arbitrate, including the construction and interpretation of this agreement to arbitrate, the scope of the arbitrable issues, allegations of waiver, delay or defenses as to arbitrability, and the rules governing the conduct of the arbitration, shall be governed by and construed in accordance with the United States Arbitration Act, 9 U.S.C. §§ 1 et seq.
+The enforcement of this agreement to arbitrate and all procedural aspects of this agreement to arbitrate, including the construction and interpretation of this agreement to arbitrate, the scope of the arbitrable issues, allegations of waiver, delay or defenses as to arbitrability, and the rules governing the conduct of the arbitration, shall be governed by and construed in accordance with the United States Arbitration Act, 9 U.S.C. § 1 et seq.
 This agreement to arbitrate shall be final and binding on each Party's successors and assigns.